KamiQuasi/wc-overview/README.md

 * [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/)
 * [Best Practices](http://webcomponents.org/articles/web-components-best-practices/)

 Browser's native support for each of these things varies, but polyfills help.

+Is it a toy?
+No, its a versatile interlocking brick system for the web.

 Custom Elements